-BlogThe complete guide to sales and marketing alignment
+How to nail sales and marketing alignment in 2023

-The complete guide to sales and marketing alignment
+How to nail sales and marketing alignment in 2023

-Sales and marketing alignment (also known as smarketing) is an area ripe for improvement in many companies.
-Despite their close relationship in driving new business, it’s surprisingly common that they dance to slightly different beats.
+Sales and marketing alignment (known as ‘smarketing’) is an area ripe for improvement in many companies.
+Despite their similar purposes in driving new business, it’s surprisingly common that they dance to slightly different beats.

-Unaligned teams are like picking a trolley at the supermarket, only to discover in aisle four that its wonky wheels are steering you into old ladies.
+Unaligned sales and marketing teams are like picking a trolley at the supermarket, only to find that its wonky wheels keep steering you into the stacks of own-brand beans.
 Sure, you can keep it on track with effort, but it would be a lot easier with wheels that all head in the same direction.

 What is sales and marketing alignment?